preeefix/cordelia/README.md

 Cordelia is a Discord bot that allows authenticating Discord users using Google's OAuth 2.0 provider.

+### Disclaimer
+This is not an officially supported Google product.
+As such, it may not recieve updates, fixes, or support.

 # Configuring Cordelia

 Cordelia uses a simple JavaScript file that exports the needed values.
 You copy the provided sample file `config.js.example` to `config.js` and modify as needed:

 # Running Cordelia